GH3927/power_tower_fractal/README.md

 ## ✨ Features

 - Interactive GUI with zoom & pan support
-- Real-time rendering with progress updates
+- Real-time fractal rendering with progress updates
 - Save fractal images as PNG
+- Lightweight and easy to use
 - Built with PyQt6 and NumPy

 ---